DinoC88/social-network/README.md

 ## Description

-Small social network for developers build with Node, TypeScript, Express and MySQL for back-end and React, JavaScript, Redux and Bootstrap for front-end.
+Small social network for developers build with Typescript and Node, Express and MySQL for back-end and React, Redux and Bootstrap for front-end.

 You can create profile with education and experience, view others profile, make comments and delete them...

-View live demo <a href="https://devnet12.herokuapp.com/">here</a> or go to "Installation and Usage" and follow the instructions to install and use.
+View live demo ##<a href="https://devnet12.herokuapp.com/">here</a> or go to "Installation and Usage" and follow the instructions to install and use.

 ## Technologies & Tools

 ### Front-end:
 * React
-* JavaScript
 * Redux
 * Bootstrap
 * Axios

 ### Backend:
 * Node
-* TypeScript
 * MySQL
 * Express

 ## Installation and Usage

 ### Requirements:
-* Node.js installed

-I am using XAMPP for database server.
+* I am using XAMPP for database server.
 Informations for creating MySQL tables are in sql folder.

 ### Quick start:
 1. Install server-side dependencies: